 While in RARE cases it might make sense to start a part on the left side page, with the first page turn on 2, this should be avoided in preference for the professional publishing standard of a right hand page start.
 There is no reason to begin a score with a left page.

 a) Page Turns are more important than saving paper.
-Plan page turns where there is plenty of time, even if it means having just a couple systems on a page.
+Plan page turns where there is plenty of time, even if it means having just one or two systems on a page.

 b) Instrumentalists should not have to play immediately following a page turn.
 In other words, try to have bars of rest either side of a turn.
 (No surprises!)

 c) Place a warning (V.S.) when a quick page turn is necessary.

 d) A finished part does not require a player to photocopy because page turns were not accounted for.
 Solve the problem before you hand the part out, either with formating, or if absolutely necessary, a fold-out.

 5. Use MEASURE NUMBERS well, preferably in the following four ways:

 a) At the start of every system

 b) At structural points ("rehearsal #s").
 Rather than letters, I find using the actual measure number, preferably in a larger font, to be the best way to indicate rehearsal landmarks.
 Just one counting system to deal with, and rehearsal spots are quickly found.

 NOTE: ALL PLAYERS should have these #s, so make sure to break multi measure rests at these points.

 c) At barlines following all multi-measure rests.